aishincp/Covid-Data-Analysis/README.md

 - ###### *Tools Used*:
   __Microsoft Power BI Desktop__
 - ###### *Objective*:
-  Power BI is used to create interactive covid analysis dashboard that visually represent the data insights derived from above SQL queries.
+  Power BI was used to create an interactive COVID analysis dashboard that visually represents the data insights derived from the above SQL queries.

 #### b.
 Power BI Setup:
 - ###### *Importing Data*: